eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 #### Get to know the Portal

-Involved components:

-- Portal
-- CentralIdP (Keycloak)
-- SharedIdP (Keycloak)
-- pgadmin4

-Some components are disabled, as they are not necessary for the exclusive use of the portal.
-If you want to perform the onboarding of a participant, it would be necessary to enable the following components:

-- BPDM
-- SSI DIM Wallet Stub
-- BPN-DID-Resolution-Service (BDRS)
-- SSI-Credential-Issuer
-- Self Description Factory
-- Discovery Finder
-- BPN Discovery

 To start the Portal, it is necessary to execute the [Portal Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1)

 Perform first login and send out an invitation to a company to join the network (SMTP account required to be configured in custom values.yaml file).